jaypipes/articles/db/uuid-vs-integer.md

 | --------------------------------- | --------------:| --------------:| --------------:| --------------:|
 | B (UUID PKs only)                 | ![grn]  -0.02% | ![grn]  -3.35% | ![grn]  +4.50% | ![grn]  -1.15% |
 | C (auto-increment PK, ext UUID)   | ![grn]  -2.88% | ![grn]  -0.70% | ![grn]  +2.79% | ![grn]  -3.45% |

+#### `order_counts_by_status` summary for PostgreSQL

+For PostgreSQL, there was virtually no difference in queries per second for any initial database size or schema design.
+There was only a single result (for the "medium" initial database size and 2 concurrent threads) where the performance delta was greater than 4.99%.
+I view this as a slight anomaly based on the remainder of the consistent results.
+Perhaps some vacuuming or auto-cleanup activity occurred during that particular run.

 ### Lookup customer orders results